 a bit about Mark

 Mark Estabrook is the editor of jetPilots.com.
 He registered the domain name while publishing "AirlinePilots.com," which he sold in the early 2000s.
 He took his first flying lesson from his dad at the age of 11.
 He started working on his private pilot's license when he was a senior in high school.
 He began skydiving at the same time, and took a break from flying and jumping while he attended the University of Texas at Austin as a film student and received his Bachelor of Science in Radio-TV-Film in 1978.
-He also covered the local music scene in Austin as a photojournalist during the 1970s for several newspapers.
+He also covered the local music scene as a photojournalist during the 1970s for several newspapers.
 During his senior year of college, he had to choose between shooting a documentary about Stevie Ray Vaughan or flying lessons.
 He chose the latter and the rest is history.

 He became a pilot in the U.S. Air Force with service in the Persian Gulf and North Atlantic while serving as an E-3A AWACS Aircraft Commander.
 While serving in the Air Force, he earned a Master of Public Administration degree with an emphasis in policy analysis in 1988 from the University of Oklahoma.